Aftercare: The Complete Guide to Post-BDSM Care and Recovery

 What is Aftercare?
 (Definition and Meaning)

-The goal of aftercare is for all parties to feel safe, cared for, and reconnected after the intensity of play.
-As one sex therapist explains, aftercare is the time when partners "bring each other back to reality and readopt their day-to-day roles, resetting your equilibrium".
+,Aftercare is the time when partners bring each other back to reality and readopt their day-to-day roles, resetting their equilibrium.
 It ensures that everyone involved knows "I'm okay, you're okay, we're okay".

 Why Aftercare Matters: The Science of Drops